 - Make a meal plan.
 Look at your calendar each week and plan meals accordingly.
 Have a backup plan with simple and/or frozen meals for when things don’t go according to plan.

-- Shop the sales.
+- Shop sales.
 Learn the prices of the items you regularly buy and stock up when those items go on sale (keep a record of prices and items to help you with this).
+Try using saving and cashback apps like Ibotta.

 - Plan meals based on sale items.